damil-dev/neurondb/README.md

 ### NeuronAgent

-Agent runtime system providing REST API and WebSocket endpoints for building applications with memory and tool execution.
+HTTP/WebSocket runtime for applications.
+Use when building agent-based apps.
+Provides REST API and WebSocket endpoints for agent state management, tool execution, and long-term memory.

 #### Capabilities